Moishe/Moishe.github.io/_drafts/interviewing-and-impostor-syndrome.md

 But: I recently learned that my thoughts on the above lacked some depth.

-This past weekend, I attended a weird conference[^2] with about 40 friends and friends-of-friends.
+This past weekend, I attended a weird conference with about 40 friends and friends-of-friends.
 We talked about all sorts of stuff, including a session on building diverse teams.
 Naturally, part of this conversation was about hiring (though let me take this moment to emphasize that hiring is a small part of building diverse teams).

 During this session, [Marco Rogers](https://twitter.com/polotek) framed the "I don't know" moment in a way I'd never thought of before.